Milwaukee Brewers: Radio and television

-Most of the team's television broadcasts air on FanDuel Sports Network Wisconsin.
+Prior to 2026, most of the team's television broadcasts air on FanDuel Sports Network Wisconsin.
 Brian Anderson, who has worked on The Golf Channel, took over as the Brewers' play-by-play announcer for the 2007 season.
 He replaced Daron Sutton, who joined the Arizona Diamondbacks.
 The color commentator is Bill Schroeder, a former major league catcher who played six of his eight seasons for the Brewers.
 As of 2014 Schroeder is in his 20th season as the Brewers' color commentator.
 The 2010 season was the first year where all of Fox Sports Wisconsin's games were broadcast in high definition.
 Anderson (who also is a part of TBS playoff coverage) also provided play-by-play for the 2011 NLCS due to Ernie Johnson stepping aside for the year due to a medical situation with his son.
 Since 2014, as Anderson's TNT Sports duties have increased along with the addition of NCAA college basketball and NBA on TNT play-by-play duties, Wisconsin Badgers football and men's college basketball radio announcer Matt Lepay has served as play-by-play man on days when Anderson has other assignments for TNT Sports.
 In 2022, Levering became the primary play-by-play television announcer with Anderson now calling only 50 games per season due to increased duties with both MLB and the NBA national broadcasts.
 In October 2024, as a result of bankruptcy proceedings involving former broadcaster Diamond Sports Group, Major League Baseball's local media division announced that it would take over the production and distribution of Brewers games starting with the 2025 season, with no changes in personnel, as all on-air staff are employed by the Brewers themselves.
 However, on December 31, 2024, the Brewers announced that they would return to FanDuel Sports Network for the 2025 season.
+Starting with the 2026 season, the Brewers officially moved to MLB Local Media, along with most of the remaining teams handled by Diamond Sports Group.